 Take Inventory

-When going through closet items, think about what items you actually need in that closet.
-Some items may belong to a different area of your home and need to be moved there.
-If you come across items that you no longer need or use, consider donating, selling, or trashing them.
+When going through closet storage, think about what items you actually need in that closet.
+Some items may belong to a different area of your home and need to be moved.
+If you come across items that you no longer need or use, consider decluttering by donating, selling, or trashing them.

 Add Storage Solutions

-If you need more organization in your closet, install shelves or racks where you can store shoes, bags, gloves, and items you need to grab as you’re heading out the door.
+If you need closet organization tips, consider installing shelves or racks where you can store shoes, bags, gloves, and items you need to grab as you’re heading out the door.
 If possible, include drawers with dividers to create more separation and help keep your closet free of clutter.
-You can also maximize every inch of closet space by storing hats, scarves, umbrellas, and towels on the back of closet doors.
+You can also maximize every inch of closet space by storing hats, scarves, umbrellas, and towels on the back of closet doors using hooks, coat hangers, or over-the-door organizers.

 Laundry Room & Mudroom

 Laundry rooms and mudrooms can collect all kinds of dust, dirt, and other debris.
-While you’re spring cleaning, be sure to give these rooms some extra care so that they stay clean and accessible!
+While you’re spring cleaning, use this mudroom and laundry room cleaning checklist to give these areas some extra care so that they stay clean and accessible!

 Take Inventory

-Remove everything from drawers, cabinets, and cubbies so that you can take stock of the items you have.
-Get rid of expired cleaning supplies, pet food, outgrown coats and shoes, and other items you no longer need.
+Remove everything from drawers, cabinets, and cubbies so that you can take stock of the items you have in your current mudroom organization setup.
+Get rid of expired cleaning supplies and pet food, outgrown coats and shoes, and any other items you no longer need.

 Clean Shelves, Drawers, & Cabinets